elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

-Whoops, looks like we forgot to implement the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
-Guess we are going to have to leave that to you.

-Once you have coded the function.
+Once you have coded your implementation of [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
 You can upload it to the app.
 And a new feed will be created.

 If you need help uploading the function watch this clip.